panda3d/panda3d-docs/programming/subclassing.rst

 So, when you pull the node out of the scene graph later, it creates a new Python wrapper around it and returns that new wrapper.
-Now all you have is the original C++ node--it's not your new node class any more, it's just the Python wrapper to the C++ class.
+Now all you have is the original C++ node--it's not your new node class anymore, it's just the Python wrapper to the C++ class.

 The Practice